nvpham12/Amazon-Big-Data-Customer-Segmentation/K-Means Clustering Technical Report.md

 - The product reviews dataset has 43,886,944 rows and 10 columns.
 - The product metadata dataset has 1,610,012 rows and 16 columns.

-## Limitations
-This project and its analysis is subject to the following limitations:
-- Reviews aren't necessarily left at time of purchase, but often left some time after the purchase.
-- Not everyone leaves a review (volunteer bias).
-- Frequency does not take into account purchases of multiple quantities.
-- The Monetary feature is based on the price of the product reviewed, which may not perfectly reflect the price paid for the product.
-Products can change in price over time (or receive discounts), which isn't accounted for in this project.
-The scrape will only take into account the price of the product when it was scraped from Amazon.
-- While this project uses verified customers, this pool of customers does not include all customers as not every customer leaves a review.
-However, analysis can still provide insights into the behavior of engaged and verified buyers, a valuable subset of the overall customer base.

 ---

 # Exploratory Data Analysis (EDA)